-This attribute is deprecated and is not needed in new certificates, if the proper equivalent OIDs are included in extendedKeyUsage.
+This attribute is deprecated and is not needed in new certificates, if the proper equivalent bits in extendedKeyUsage are asserted.

 If this extension is included together with extendedKeyUsage, the certificate purpose expressed in both extensions MUST be equivalent for those bits in extendedKeyUsage that express similar purposes.
-So, for example for the Unicore NJS, nsCertType can be set to "server, client", but it is preferred to set EKU to "serverAuth, clientAuth" and not to include any nsCertType.